 The track passes through three distinctly different terrain styles.
 The first section is through woodland, the second follows a river gorge for several days then the final half is along the southern coastline which ranges from long sandy beaches to rugged headlands.
 With its many access points, the walk is also suited to shorter trips.

 The track can be walked by anyone with sufficient fitness.
 It is suitable for less experienced walkers and travellers as the weather is rarely extreme and much of the walking is on firm tracks or old roads.
 There are four days of beach walking in soft sand which can fairly tough but as this is encountered in the second week, you should be fit enough by then to handle it with few problems.

 There are 16 campsites along the track.
-All have basic facilities of water (either a tank or a pump), a toilet, and places to erect tents.
-There are no fees or bookings needed at these sites.
-The track also passes another 2 camping areas that are accessible by car at which fees apply.
+All have basic facilities of water (either a tank or a pump), a toilet, a shelter and places to erect tents.
+Fees apply for all but two sites and bookings must be done on-line.
+The track also passes another two camping areas that are also used by vehicles where fees also apply.

 The best periods to walk the Great South West Walk are autumn and spring.
 During winter, some of the inland sections become flooded and while short alternative routes are available they are road bashes.
 Winter along the beaches can be exciting with storm waves crashing into the coast.
 Summer is very pleasant on the beaches but it can be very hot at times particularly on the inland sections.